 PEI’s research interests are distinguishable from other (environmentally focused) research activities at Princeton as endeavors involving faculty and research affiliates working across disciplinary lines.
 These interactions span focal research areas such as carbon mitigation, energy, global health and infectious diseases, biodiversity, conservation, sustainability, water, environmental science, and policy.

-Through the Grand Challenges program, new research alliances are taking shape to address complex issues surrounding energy and climate; sustainable development in Africa; and infectious disease and global health.
+Through the Grand Challenges program, new research alliances are taking shape to address complex issues surrounding energy and climate; water and the environment; sustainable development; and infectious disease and global health.

 PEI is home to a vibrant visiting scholars program in environmental research.
 The program brings to campus exceptional senior scholars from academia, government, industry, and nongovernmental organizations.

 Climate Futures Initiative explores normative and positive approaches to the future of humankind, especially as that future is affected by climate change. more >>